Roadhouse and Bookhouse under cloud-filled sky

-Twin Peaks Film Location – Top o’ the Mount Si
+Twin Peaks Location – Top of Mount Si

-In Twin Peaks Episode 1002, there is a transitional shot of the top of a snow-covered Mount Si in North Bend, Washington.
+In Twin Peaks Episode 1.002, there is a transitional shot of the top of a snow-covered Mount Si in North Bend, Washington.
 During my visit in October 2019, I took a similar shot of this gorgeous mountain overlooking the town.
-Here’s a film location comparison of the two mountains from 1989 to now, with extra photos from the top taken in August 1996.
+Here is a comparison on screen appearance from 1989 to today, with extra photos from the mountain top taken in August 1996.

 The shot in question appears just after the bottle breaks from Special Agent Dale Cooper’s rock-throwing exercise.
 Look carefully in the bottom right corner and you see the top of the Double R Diner.